Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: Preliminaries

 Now consider the string configurations for the $Q\bar Qq\bar q$-quark system from the standard viewpoint in four dimensions \cite{XA}.
 We do so for $N_f=2$, two dynamical flavors of equal mass, but the extension to $N_f=2+1$ is straightforward.
 For a first orientation, consider the simplest configurations.
 These are the mesonic configurations shown in Figures \ref{c4}(a) and \ref{c4}(b).
 Each consists of the valence quarks and antiquarks joined by the strings and looks

 like a pair of mesons.
 Here all the strings are in the ground state and the light quark-antiquark pair has zero momentum.
-Further, we can assume that other configurations are constructed by adding extra string junctions and virtual (light) quark-antiquark pairs.
-Intuitively, it is clear that such a procedure will result in configurations of higher energy.
+Further, we can assume that other configurations are constructed by adding extra string junctions and virtual (light) quark-antiquark pairs.\footnote{Though the notion of a string junction is as old as string theory itself \cite{RV}, it took several decades to find evidence for it within lattice QCD \cite{VL}.} Intuitively, it is clear that such a procedure will result in configurations of higher energy.
 And so to some extent, junctions and pairs can be thought of as kinds of elementary excitations.
 It turns out that for our purposes we would only need relatively simple configurations.
 The first one is obtained by adding two junctions that leads to the tetraquark configuration of Figure \ref{c4}(c).
 The other two are obtained by adding a virtual pair.
 This is a simple modification of the meson configurations which gives rise to configurations (d) and (e), each having the three mesons.

 Before going on, it is worth making a few comments.
 First, the spatial positions of quarks are not significant for what follows.
 The only thing which matters is a separation between the heavy quark-antiquark pair.
 Second, apart from string junctions and virtual pairs other elementary excitations may be involved, which however are not relevant here.
 For example, these are some gluonic excitations: excited strings and glueball states, as sketched in Figure \ref{c42}.